jblindsay/whitebox-tools/README.md

 ## Contributing

+If you would like to contribute to the project as a developer, follow these instructions to get started:

 1. Fork the larger Whitebox project (in which whitebox-tools exists) ( https://github.com/jblindsay/whitebox-geospatial-analysis-tools )
 2. Create your feature branch (git checkout -b my-new-feature)
 3. Commit your changes (git commit -am 'Add some feature')